Babergh District: History

 Samford Rural District had been in the administrative county of East Suffolk prior to the reforms; the other districts had all been in West Suffolk.

 The new district was named Babergh after the medieval hundred of Babergh, which had covered part of the area.
 Babergh Hundred is referred to in the Domesday Book of 1086; the modern district covers a larger area than the historic hundred, also covering the hundreds of Cosford and Samford.
 The council's logo now says "Babergh District Council – South Suffolk".

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Suffolk.
+These proposals were withdrawn in September 2026.

 Governance

 Babergh District Council provides district-level services.
 County-level services are provided by Suffolk County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In 2011, Babergh and Mid Suffolk District Councils began working together, with one, fully integrated staff structure.

 Political control

 The council has been under no overall control since the 2019 election.
 Following the 2023 election a coalition of the Greens, independents and Liberal Democrats formed to run the council.

 The first elections were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: